 In the legal world, we often use complicated jargon – a term affectionately known as “legalese”.
-However, for those who find themselves in a courtroom without having attended law school, all these court words and phrases can be both confusing and intimidating.
+However, for those who find themselves in a courtroom without having attended law school, all these courtroom phrases and words can be confusing and intimidating.
 If you are the defendant, the stakes are even higher.

 That’s why we’re putting together this guide on some of the most common courtroom phrases you might expect to hear during any legal proceeding.
-While this article is no substitute for sound legal counsel, here at Morales & Sparks, we pride ourselves on treating all of our clients as family. part of that commitment requires us to do everything we can to give you the confidence to get through your legal issues as painlessly as possible.
+While this article is no substitute for sound legal counsel, here at Morales & Sparks, we pride ourselves on treating all of our clients as family.
+This commitment means we will do everything we can to give you the confidence to get through your legal issues as painlessly as possible.

-Let’s start with some common court lingo you can expect to hear primarily in civil cases.
+Let’s start with some common courtroom phrases you can expect to hear primarily in civil cases.
 A civil case is when there is a lawsuit which has the focus of either a contract or a tort.
 The term tort usually means someone has committed an act that results in injury or damage to another.

 - Complaint: the legal action in a civil case.
 This is a very important pleading.